Students needing care can go to Boynton Health, the UMN's on-campus clinic.

-Medical expenses in the United States are extremely high--one day in the hospital can cost well over $10,000.
-International students and their dependents are not eligible to use U.S. government or Minnesota-paid public assistance programs.
-You must have health insurance to pay for health care.
+Medical expenses in the United States are extremely high—one day in the hospital can cost well over $10,000 even for routine care.

 The University requires that all international students (and their dependents) enroll in the University-sponsored health insurance program—the Student Health Benefit Plan (SHBP).
 International students will automatically be enrolled each semester.

 Students holding a qualifying graduate assistantship appointment will be eligible to enroll in the Graduate Assistantship Plan as an alternative to the SHBP as an alternative to the SHBP.